studio-nine/Nine.Injection/README.md

 ```
 To instantiate `UserService`, a `IStorage` is resolved from the container and passed to the constructor of `UserService`.

-If there are multiple arguments specified in the constructor, the one with the biggest number of arguments is used:
+If there are multiple arguments specified in the constructor, the one with the most arguments is used:
 ```c#
 public UserService(IStorage storage)
 public UserService(IStorage storage, ILogger logger) // <- picked